Erayus/AWS-Developer-Associate-Exam-Notes/README.md

   - Network load balancers (Layer 4) allow to do:
     - Forward TCP traffic to your instances.
     - Handle millions of request per seconds.
-    - Support for static IP or elastic IP addresses.
+    - Has one static IP per AZ and support assigning  elastic IP (helpful for whitelisting specific IP).
     - Less latency ~ 100 ms (vs 400ms for ALB)
-    - Mostly used for extreme performance.
+    - Mostly used for extreme performance, TCP or UDP traffic.
 - Good to know:
   - Any LB has a static host name.
 Do not resolve and use underlying IP.
   - LBs can scale but not instantaneously - contact AWS for a "warm-up".